Your Credit Score

 Thinking about applying for credit?
 Check Your Credit Score for free, with no impact on your credit file.

-Find out how a tracker mortgage works and how they compare with a fixed rate mortgage.
+Find out how a tracker mortgage works and how it compares with a fixed rate mortgage.

 A tracker mortgage is linked to the Bank of England base rate.
-This can change up to eight times a year, though it’s unlikely to happen that often.
+This can change up to eight times a year.

 The interest rate you pay will be the Bank of England base rate plus a certain percentage.
-This will depend on the type of deal you get.
+This will depend on the type of deal you choose.